Sabadell bid for TSB could be blocked by UK regulator - analysts

 The PRA, Sabadell and TSB all declined to comment.

-Lawmakers are keen for challengers to break the dominance of the country's "big four" banks - Lloyds, Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L) - which account for over three-quarters of personal current accounts and nine out of 10 business loans.
+Lawmakers are keen for challengers to break the dominance of the country's "big four" banks - Lloyds, Royal Bank of Scotland , Barclays and HSBC - which account for over three-quarters of personal current accounts and nine out of 10 business loans.

 The opposition Labour party has committed to creating two new banks with the scale to effectively challenge the big four if it wins the election.